rucio/rucio/doc/source/client_howto.rst

 ``DIDs``
 --------
-Dataset identifiers (DIDs) are the core objects in Rucio.
+Dataset identifiers (DIDs) are the core objects in Rucio and are labelled with a unique ``scope:name`` pair.
 They may be files, datasets or containers.
 Many Rucio commands ask for a DID and can accept files, datasets or containers.

 ``Accounts``
 ------------

 Your identity in Rucio is the Rucio account.
 When joining the ATLAS VO you must pick a nickname which is the same as your CERN login account - this is also your default Rucio account.
 When using the recommended set up above the account is set automatically and you do not need to do anything further.
-Under special circumstances you may need to use another Rucio account and it can be set with the RUCIO_ACCOUNT environment variable.
+Under special circumstances you may need to use another Rucio account and it can be set with the ``RUCIO_ACCOUNT`` environment variable.

 ``Scopes``
 ----------

 Scopes are a new concept in Rucio and are a way of partitioning the dataset and file namespace.
-Every DID has a scope and a name and the Rucio clients always display this as scope:name.
-When a command requires a DID argument it must be the full DID with scope:name.
-With the default Rucio account you may only create new DIDs in your own scope, user.username.
+Every DID has a unique scope and a name and the Rucio clients always display this as ``scope:name``.
+When a command requires a DID argument it must be the full DID with ``scope:name``.
+With the default Rucio account you may only create new DIDs in your own scope, ``user.<RUCIO_ACCOUNT>``.
 Only special admin users can create DIDs in other scopes.

 ``Permissions``
 ---------------
 As a regular user you are only permitted to upload data directly to SCRATCHDISK sites or at your LOCALGROUPDISK.
-SCRATCHDISKs is also where the outputs of your jobs normally go.
+SCRATCHDISK is also where the outputs of your jobs normally go.
 Data on SCRATCHDISK has a lifetime of 15 days.
 The lifetime of the data on LOCALGROUPDISKs can be infinite.

     - Datasets and files
-        Mario
+     - Datasets
+      - A dataset is a logical entity with an arbitrary name that must follow the naming convention.
+      - A dataset consists of logically referencable, grid-enabled files; and depending on the state of the dataset it may be replicated to multiple sites.
+      - Datasets can be open or closed.
+If it is open, then new files can be added at any time.
+If it is closed, no new files can be opened anymore.
+     - Files
+      - A file is a physical entity with an arbitrary name that exists within Rucio.
+Together with the scope, it forms a unique Data Identifier.
+      - Files are immutable, once they get registered to Rucio.
+      - POOL files (files named as '*.pool.root.*') should contain its own unique identifier (GUID) in the file itself.
+      - Files have an adler32 checksum or md5 checksum stored in Rucio.
+      - Files have their size stored in the DQ2 catalog.
+      - Files have additional metadata stored in the Rucio catalog.
     - Dataset Containers
-        Mario
+     - Dataset containers are logical objects which contain one or many dataset (datasets contain files).
+They have been introduced to manipulate group of datasets.
+The production system gathers in a container the datasets with a common physics content.
+The users just have to deal with the container.
+For example, MC containers contain the files belonging to the tid datasets (containing _tidxxxx with xxxx as task number).
+     - Previously, in DQ2, the convention is that containers finish with a /.
+This is not the case anymore in Rucio.
+     - Previously, in DQ2, it was not possible to make containers of containers.
+With Rucio this is possible.
+     - Dataset Containers can be open or closed.
+      - Open : Datasets can be added at any time.
+      - Closed : No more datasets can be added.
+Re-opening container is not possible.
+     - Replica Locations
+      - Dataset containers have no replicas, and thus no locations.
+      - The replica locations of the contained datasets define where the data of a container are available.
+The contained datasets might spread over multiple grid sites, or even over multiple clouds.
+      - Rules on containers will be made at the time of execution.
+If the container is modified later, the rule will be automatically reevaluated.
     - Physics Containers
         Ralph
     - Replicas
         Ralph
     - Sites, mass storage systems and SRM
         Joaquin
-    - When to use dq2-get or DDM subscriptions
+    - When to use dq2-get or rules
         Wen
-    - Few informations about DDM subscriptions
+    - Few informations about rules
-        Mario
+     - Rucio will try to enforce the minimum placement, and thus transfers, that is necessary to satisfy all rules, over all ATLAS users.
+     - Rules where such transfers are impossible will be marked stuck.
+     - Rules where transfers repeatedly fail will be marked stuck.
+     - The status of rules can be monitored on the Rucio UI https://rucio-ui.cern.ch/
+      1. Select "Monitoring" in the title bar.
+      2. Select "Subscription & Rules" to get an overview.
+      3. From there, you can navigate through all available rules, and see their status and progress.

 ``Installing/Initializing dq2 commands``
 ----------------------------------------